MrDemonWolf/wolfpal/docs/content/en/api-account.md

 ## Revoke Sessions

-Allows a logged in user to revoke all active sessions
+Allows a logged in user to revoke all sessions

 #### Path